Sheaves of straw for use in thatched buildings

 Finding stone – article in volume 154 of Context, the Journal of the Institute of Historic Building Conservation, published by Cathedral Communications Ltd in May 2018.

-The project consists of two complementary phases.
-In Phase 1, growth trials of five wheat varieties have been carried out to monitor and evaluate the growing, husbandry and harvesting of the cereal crops, including the use of different fertilisers.
-In Phase 2 the longevity of straw thatch is being assessed on test panels and a number of re-thatched roofs.
+The project consists of two phases.
+In Phase 1, growing trials of five traditional wheat varieties were carried out over two years.
+The growth, husbandry, harvesting and processing of the crop were monitored and evaluated.
+In Phase 2, the longevity of thatching straw produced in Phase 1 is being assessed on a facsimile roof.

 Participants: East Anglian Master Thatchers Association; John Innes Centre; National Thatching Straw Growers Association.